tada-team/tdproto-sphinx/docs/data_index.rst

   :field can_create_group boolean omitempty: Can I create group chats in this team
   :field can_join_public_groups boolean omitempty: Can I view/join public group in this team
   :field can_join_public_tasks boolean omitempty: Can I view/join public tasks in this team
-  :field can_delete_any_message boolean omitempty: Deprecated: use CanDeleteAnyMessage in chat object
   :field custom_fields `tdproto-ContactCustomFields` omitempty: Extra contact fields
+  :field can_delete_any_message boolean omitempty: Deprecated

 .. tdproto:struct:: ContactCustomFields